 The creation of artificial receptors remains an open challenge in supramolecular chemistry.
 In particular, the detection of small biomolecules in aqueous or complex biological media by supramolecular chemosensors proved difficult.
-We have developed a remarkably facile and versatile biomimetic strategy for the design of high-affinity artificial receptors by exploiting a combination of specific analyte-host interactions and the powerful, non-classical hydrophobic effect as driving forces for binding.Current developments include the monitoring of dynamic processes, e.g. of enzymatic reactions, and the extension of the sensors to applications in living cells.
+Overcoming this hurdle would enrich many application areas such as diagnostics and metabolomics.
+In fact, the widely used antibody-based assays are generally not suitable for the detection of small, biogenic molecules or for real-time monitoring of metabolite concentration changes that are occurring in biological processes.
+We have developed a remarkably facile and versatile biomimetic strategy for the design of high-affinity artificial receptors by exploiting a combination of specific analyte-host interactions and the powerful, non-classical hydrophobic effect as driving forces for binding.
+Along this line of research, we are striving to deepen the fundamental understanding of the driving forces for aqueous self-assembly.
+Furthermore, we are introducing new concepts and methods that allows for the in situ differentiation of spectroscopically silent and structurally similar analytes, paving the way for differential sensing applications in complex media.
+Here, the “communication-based” sensing approach is the specialty of the group.Current developments include the monitoring of dynamic processes, e.g. of enzymatic reactions, and the extension of the sensors to applications in living cells.